 - Snorkel in Hulopoe Bay

-- Best Budget Hotel: Unfortunately, there are no budget hotels or accommodations located on the island of Lanai.
-However, you can stay at an affordable accommodation on Maui and take the ferry over to Lanai for the day!
+- Budget Hotel: Unfortunately, no budget hotels or accommodations are located on the island of Lanai.
+However, you can stay at affordable accommodation in Maui and take the ferry to Lanai for the day!

-- Best Mid-Range Vacation Rental: Lana’i Paradise Getaway – To stay within a reasonable budget, you’ll need to stay in Lanai City and not on the beach.
-You can find several houses for rent, like this one, with several bedrooms and self-catering amenities for a comfortable stay in town.
+- Mid-Range Vacation Rental: Lana’i Paradise Getaway – To stay within a reasonable budget, you must stay in Lanai City and not on the beach.
+For a comfortable stay in town, you can find several houses for rent, like this one, with several bedrooms and self-catering amenities.

 See Related: A Complete Maui Itinerary You’ll Want to Copy

 Molokai is specifically interesting for travelers who have been to Hawaii before or those planning a big trip and have the time for it.
 This island isn’t the first on every Hawaii traveler’s mind, and it is by far the least-visited, but those who make the trip are rewarded with authentic, old Hawaii where time seems to stand still.